surabhi-athalye/surabhi-athalye.github.io/_pages/about.md

 (Website under construction) I am a PhD student at the [School of Electrical and Computer Engineering, Georgia Tech](https://ece.gatech.edu/), where I work with [Prof Kyriakos G. Vamvoudakis](https://kyriakos.ae.gatech.edu/).

+<h3>Research Interests</h3>
+My research focuses on the control and security of cyber-physical systems, integrating concepts from control theory, game theory, optimization and machine learning.
+I develop model-based and model-free (data-driven) approaches for solving optimal control problems.

 <h3>Education</h3>
 - **Ph.D.,** Electrical and Computer Engineering, Georgia Institute of Technology, USA (2021 to Present)
 - **M.Sc.,** Aerospace Engineering, Georgia Institute of TEchnology, USA (2021 to Present)